facebook/react-native-website/website/versioned_docs/version-0.70/_getting-started-macos-ios.md

 ### Xcode

+Please use the **latest version** of Xcode.

 The easiest way to install Xcode is via the [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
 Installing Xcode will also install the iOS Simulator and all the necessary tools to build your iOS app.
-Please use the latest version of Xcode.

 #### Command Line Tools